SQueen19/web103_finalproject/README.md

 Built with Express.js and PostgreSQL, TaskFlow’s backend supports full CRUD operations, automatic task generation for new projects, and robust data validation.
 The goal of the project is to make task management more efficient, clear, and collaborative.

+##Important Note:
+When downloading, importing reposiotry, make sure to opend the folder named TaskFlow and cd to the client folder to run.
+If needed write 'npm install' before runing.

 ### Inspiration

 TaskFlow was inspired by tools like Trello and Notion, but reimagined as a custom-built full-stack app.
 The goal was to create a clean, minimal project manager that demonstrates database relationships, RESTful API design, and backend automation — while remaining practical for real-world use.